66 Arietis

 66 Arietis (abbreviated 66 Ari) is a double star in the northern constellation of Aries.
 66 Arietis is the Flamsteed designation.
 It has an apparent visual magnitude of 6.03, putting it near the limit for naked eye visibility.
 The magnitude 10.4 companion is located at an angular separation of 0.810 arcseconds from the primary along a position angle of 65°.
-The distance to this pair, as determined from parallax measurements made during the Hipparcos mission, is approximately 230 ly.
+The distance to this pair, as determined from parallax measurements made during the Gaia satellite mission, is approximately 230 ly.